Development & Submission of a Grant Application or Proposal

 - If the grant proposal requires the University to commit a cash and/or in-kind match, approval for this must be obtained from the Vice President for Finance and Administration and President by the Office of Sponsored Programs.

-- The Internal Proposal Review Form must be completed and returned to the Office of Sponsored Programs with a final draft copy of the proposal at least ten (10) working days prior to the submission date in order to provide ample time for processing and transmittal.
+- The SHU Internal Review Form must be completed and returned to the Office of Sponsored Programs with a final draft copy of the proposal at least ten (10) working days prior to the submission date in order to provide ample time for processing and transmittal.

 - If a proposal is being submitted to either the National Science Foundation (NSF) or to the Public Health Service (PHS), please review the Financial Conflict of Interest Requirements for the Agency, and a Project Specific Financial Conflict of Interest Disclosure Form must be completed and submitted with the Internal Proposal Review Form.
 The successful completion of a federally-compliant training program on Conflicts of Interest will also be required.